nikvdp/neomux/README.md

 ```

 Your layout, terminals, and command history all come back.
 The shells automatically
 reconnect to the new neovim instance - no manual steps needed.
+After reconnecting,
+run `nxr` in each shell to refresh the neomux environment variables.

 #### Tmux public functions